 Q:How can utilities successfully engage and build trust with small and midsize business (SMB) customers?

 A:Getting SMB customers to participate in energy-efficiency programs is difficult, and although there isn’t a proven formula to engage these customers, we have information and examples to guide you in developing a cohesive and comprehensive strategy.
-We share some data insights into how these customers view energy-efficiency programs, offer some engagement tips, and give examples of how some utilities have used marketing campaigns.

 Know your audience

 Knowing your target audience—as well as its energy-efficiency goals and perceptions—is the starting point for developing an effective campaign that builds trust and encourages engagement among SMB customers.